Systems of transversal sections near critical energy levels of Hamiltonian systems in $\mathbb{R}^4$: Introduction

-In Figure \ref{fig_projecao}, we have a local description of the energy levels $H^{-1}(E)$, $|E|$ small, projected in the plane $(q_1,p_1)$, by means of the local Hamiltonian function $K$.
-We see that for $E<0$, $K^{-1}(E)$ contains two components projected in the first and third quadrants.
+In Figure \ref{fig_projecao}, we have a local description of the energy levels $H^{-1}(E)$, $|E|$ small, projected into the plane $(q_1,p_1)$, by means of the local Hamiltonian function $K$.
+We see that for $E<0$, $K^{-1}(E)$ contains two components projected into the first and third quadrants.
 For $E=0$, these components touch each other at the origin and for $E>0$, $K^{-1}(E)$ contains only one component corresponding topologically to a connected sum of the two components in $E<0$.